Guna02826/Property-Management/Requirements/SRS-Complete.md

 **FR-11.1** The system shall provide AI-powered pricing suggestions for spaces.
 **FR-11.2** The system shall provide AI-powered space recommendations to clients based on preferences using vector similarity matching only.
 **FR-11.3** The system shall use pre-existing embedding models (OpenAI, Cohere, or open-source) for generating embeddings.
-**FR-11.4** The system shall store embeddings in a vector database (pgvector extension or external service like Pinecone/Weaviate).
+**FR-11.4** The system shall store embeddings in a vector database using pgvector (PostgreSQL extension).
 **FR-11.5** The system shall use cosine similarity or other vector distance metrics for recommendations.
 **FR-11.6** The system shall NOT create, train, or fine-tune new AI models.
 **FR-11.7** The system shall NOT implement custom ML pipelines or model training infrastructure.